pghvlaans/sbotools/README.md

   * Build.pm: When distcleaning, do not delete files that are needed later in the queue
   * sbohints: With --query, also report scripts that are optional dependencies; more grammatical output
   * Allow non-root users to call sbofind, non-destructive sbocheck, sboconfig and sbohints flags, -h and -v
+    * Thanks to Slack Coder for the idea.
   * Install an SBO::Lib(3) summary man page; add exit code information to the other man 3 pages
   * sbocheck: Accept bundled flags (e.g. -gn)

 * 3.4.1 - 2025-01-29
   * Bugfix: Use md5sum-specific subdirectories for distfiles to avoid improper overwriting
+    * Thanks to tuxuser1 for the report.
   * sboclean: Adjust distfile handling to reflect new directory structure
   * Bugfix: Actually remove the package-\* directory
   * Bugfix: DISTCLEAN should not override NOCLEAN